 Google Discover’s algorithms join important content with a distinct user’s tastes, but you can attract a large group of users who are particularly attuned to your industry and services.
 Understand what your ideal customer searches for and how your site can satisfy their needs, then cater to those pain points.

-Because Google Discover values recent trends and long-lasting content, produce both kinds.
+Because Google Discover values recent trends and long-lasting content, you should produce both kinds.
 With a greater likelihood of ending up on feeds, you can reel in high volumes of traffic.

 2. Include media